core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 * Defined 'ending' parameter for the informative response payload.

 * Group observation data available on different sources can be removed.

+* Initial description of a scenario with a reverse-proxy.

 * Minor fixes in examples.